-- Sending the message to both the child and the other parent/caregiver at the same time can create a greater sense of support, openness and reassurance. - Suggest a simple emoji message
+- Sending the message to both the child and the other parent/caregiver at the same time can create a greater sense of support, openness and reassurance. - Suggest the parent sends a simple emoji message (i.e. ♠♠♠♠♦♥), especially if the child is young.
+The other parent/caregiver can show the child the message, interpret the emojis with them and help them to respond. - A recording of the parent singing a nursery rhyme or reading a story could be played to the child by their caregiver.

-(i.e.

-(i.e. </li.e

-- A recording of the parent singing a nursery rhyme or reading a story could be played to the child by their caregiver.